brunobasto/pebble-react/packages/pebble-react-builder/README.md

-This tool should be used to build an app create with pebble-react-create
+This tool should be used to build an app created with pebble-react-create

 It should be able to copy the C files from pebble-react-core inside the node_modules folder of the boilerplate app to a build folder.